What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 How Does MASS Handle the Hallucination Problem That Affects AI SOC Tools?

-MASS approaches the hallucination problem very differently from typical AI SOC tools.
+MASS approaches the hallucination problem differently from some AI SOC tools.
 In our view, hallucinations aren’t some mysterious failure mode.
 They’re usually the result of poor system design.
 When you dump massive amounts of raw telemetry into a general-purpose model and expect it to “figure out” what matters, you’re essentially forcing it to guess.
 That’s where hallucinations come from.

 MASS is built to prevent that.
 Instead of relying on a single, undifferentiated model, we structure and index the data so the system knows what’s relevant before reasoning even begins.
 That grounding layer, paired with specialized AI components rather than a one-size-fits-all model, ensures the output is based on the right context, not probabilistic guesswork.